Art and Activism in Latin America – year II (2017)

 Undoing queer caravel in the afterlife of colonialism

-The particular context of emergency of a queer canon in Brazil cannot be thought outside of an analytics of coloniality of knowledge, that makes visible what the Chilean thinker, performer and activist Hija de Perra once described as an effect which simultaneously colonizes “our sudaca, poor of aspirations and third-world-ish context”, upsetting “the enchanted subjects of hetero-normality”.
-If queer colonizes and upsets at the same time, it is because it joins the historical process in which the very basis of the body-political colonial project – predicated by the universality of the euro-white heteronormal subject (its knowledge, its politics, its performance and its ontology) – are collapsing.
-But what is the meaning of queer disturbance in the always already colonized context of the world known as Brazil (ex-colony?
-Neo-colony?
-Post-colony?), and in which ways the globally proliferated queer canons does not re-enact the logic of colonial caravels, supporting and inscribing the ghosts of colonialism in the immediate present of colonial collapse?
-How to think and to perform gender disobedience and sexual dissidence without reaffirming the elitist logic that reproduces a colonial situation in the so-called post-colonial brazilian context?
-How to undo the queer caravel?
-And how to call for the more-than-colonized body-politics that overtakes the afterlife of colonialism and the white, hetero and cisgender supremacy towards another ways of existing and making the world?
+The particular emergency context of a queer canon in Brazil cannot be conceived apart from an analytical viewpoint concerning the coloniality of knowledge, that underlines what the chilean thinker, performer and activist Hija de Perra once described as a simultaneously colonising of “our third world poor aspiration south-american context” that disturbs the “individuals enchanted by heteronormativity”.
+If queer colonizes disturbing, it is because it adheres to a historical process in which the foundation of the colonialist political-body project, that predicates the universality of the White european heteronormative subject (its knowledge, politics, performance and anthology), collapses.
+But what is the point of queer disruptions in the colonized context of the world we know as Brazil (ex-colony, neo-colony, post-colony?) and in what measure, once it proliferates globally, the queer canons do not re-structure the colonial caravels’ logic – serving as support and inscription plan of the ghosts of colonialism on the immediate presence of the collapse of the colony?
+How to perform and contemplate the genre disobedience and sexual dissents witout reestructuring elitist logics that re-stage the colonial situation?
+How to deassemble the queer caravel?
+And how to bring to light the body-politics capable of overcoming life after the death of colonialism and the White, hetero and one genre supremacy, towards other forms of existing, experiencing and making the world.

-Jota Mombaça is a non-binary bicha, born and raised in the northeast of Brazil, who writes, performs and academically studies on the relations between monstruosity and humanity, kuir studies, de-colonial turns, political intersectionality, anti-colonial justice, redistribution of violence, visionary fictions, the end of the world and tensions among ethics, aesthetics, art and politics in the knowledge productions of the global south-of-the-south.
-Current works are the collaboration with Oficina de Imaginação Política (São Paulo) and the artistic residency along with Capacete’s 2017 at Documenta (Athens/Kassel).
+JOTA MOMBAÇA is a non-binary queer artist, born and raised in the Northeast of Brazil.
+Writer, performer and a scholar academic around the relations between monstruosity and humanity, kuir studies, decolonial spins, political intersectionality, anti-colonial justice, violence redistribution, visionary fiction and tensions between ethics, aesthetics, arts and politics in the production of knowledge of the globalized South.
+Current Works are the colaboration with the Politics Imagination Workshop (São Paulo) and the artistic residence together with Capacete 2017 at the 14th Documenta (Athens/Kassel).

 The forgotten “Santos” of Brazil.